Colonization of Mars: Interplanetary spaceflight

 Mars requires less energy per unit mass (delta V) to reach from Earth than any planet except Venus.
 Using a Hohmann transfer orbit, a trip to Mars requires approximately nine months in space.
 Modified transfer trajectories that cut the travel time to four to seven months in space are possible with incrementally higher amounts of energy and fuel compared to a Hohmann transfer orbit, and are in standard use for robotic Mars missions.
 Shortening the travel time below about six months requires higher delta-v and an increasing amount of fuel, and is difficult with chemical rockets.
 It could be feasible with advanced spacecraft propulsion technologies, some of which have already been tested to varying levels, such as Variable Specific Impulse Magnetoplasma Rocket, and nuclear rockets.
-In the former case, a trip time of forty days could be attainable, and in the latter, a trip time down to about two weeks.
-In 2016, a University of California, Santa Barbara scientist said they could further reduce travel time for a small robotic probe to Mars to "as little as 72 hours" with the use of a laser propelled sail (directed photonic propulsion) system instead of the fuel-based rocket propulsion system.
+In the former case, a trip time of forty days could be attainable, and in the latter, a trip time of about two weeks.
+In 2016, a University of California, Santa Barbara scientist said it was possible to reduce travel time for a small robotic probe to Mars to "as little as 72 hours" with the use of a laser propelled sail (directed photonic propulsion) system instead of the fuel-based rocket propulsion system.

 During the journey, the astronauts would be subject to radiation, which would require a means to protect them.
 Cosmic radiation and solar wind cause DNA damage, which significantly increases the risk of cancer.
 The effect of long-term travel in interplanetary space is unknown, but scientists estimate an added risk of between 1% and 19% (one estimate is 3.4%) for males to die of cancer because of the radiation during the journey to Mars and back to Earth.
 For females the probability is higher due to generally larger glandular tissues.